 Sustainable application.

-After fully verifying the safety and security of the project, we plan to release the engineered bacteria directly into the soil environment to ensure that they can play a role in every generation, which will greatly reduce the cost of project implementation.
+After fully verifying the safety and security of the project, we plan to release the engineered bacteria directly into the soil environment to ensure their role in every generation, which will greatly reduce the cost of project implementation.

 Safety

 Due to the epidemic, we can not enter the laboratory for experiments this year, and we attach great importance to safety work.
-We learned lectures and regulations related to safety and ethics to ensure the safety of all parts of our project at the start of out project.
+We studied lectures and regulations related to safety and ethics to ensure the safety of all parts of our project at the start.

 Security of project design